Hundreds stranded all night on snowy highway in Virginia - NewsBreak

 Hundreds stranded all night on snowy highway in Virginia

-RICHMOND, Va. — (AP) — Hundreds of motorists waited desperately for help Tuesday after a winter storm snarled traffic in Virginia and left some drivers stranded for nearly 24 hours in freezing temperatures along an impassable stretch of interstate south of the nation's capital.
+RICHMOND, Va.
+(AP) — Hundreds of motorists waited desperately for help Tuesday after being stranded all night in freezing temperatures along a 50-mile stretch of highway south of the nation’s capital that became impassable when tractor-trailers jackknifed in a winter storm, state police said.

 Meera Rao and her husband, Raghavendra, were driving home from visiting their daughter in North Carolina when they got stuck Monday evening.
 They were only 100 feet past an exit but could not move for roughly 16 hours.